Alma-L/AESDocumentEncryption/README.md

 - **Program**: First Semester, Master's

 ## Overview
 This project provides a Java-based application for encrypting and decrypting documents.
-It uses the **CBC (Cipher Block Chaining)** encryption mode to ensure secure handling of sensitive files.
-The application demonstrates secure encryption, decryption.
+The application leverages **CBC (Cipher Block Chaining)** mode to securely handle sensitive files, ensuring confidentiality and integrity.
+It demonstrates secure encryption and decryption techniques in line with modern information security standards.

+**Note**: This project is developed for academic purposes as part of the Siguri e Informacionit course.

 ## Features